tiagossa1/tiagossa1/README.md

 ---

-While I'm not coding, I'm learning or improving skills which one of them is music.
-I enjoy finding a new chord progression and add it a bouncy drum kit on top of it!
-It is really a relaxing and fun hobby!
-Other than that, I'm a huge fan of Marvel & thriller/horror movies.
+When I'm not coding, I'm learning or improving other skills, one of which is music.
+I love discovering new chord progressions and layering them with a bouncy drum kit!
+It's an incredibly relaxing and enjoyable hobby!
+Aside from that, I'm a huge fan of Marvel and thriller/horror films.

 ### 🔧 Technologies & Tools